These terms and conditions outline your, and our, responsibilities when booking a conference, training, or meeting room.

-If something is not covered here, please contact us.
+If something is not covered within the terms and conditions, please contact us.

 Half-day bookings are up to 4 hours in the following time allocations (8 to 12pm or 1pm to 5pm).
 Full day bookings are up to 8 hours.

 Rooms are available Monday to Friday, 8am to 5pm.
-We’re closed on weekends and public holidays.
+We are closed on weekends and public holidays.
 Functions held outside these times may be possible by special arrangement, but extra fees will apply.
 Please discuss your needs with a conference room coordinator.

 After receiving a booking confirmation, you can still choose to cancel at no cost, providing you give at least 6 business days notice.
-If you cancel less than 6 business days before your booking date, you will be charged the full fee.
+If you cancel 5 business days or less before your booking date, you will be charged the full fee.

 The prices quoted are current at the time of booking, but subject to change.

 You must arrive and vacate the room at the times specified on the confirmation form.
 If you arrive early—or your function runs overtime and affects the following booking—you will be charged an hourly rate for use of the room(s).

 Room set-up and equipment

 The first room set-up is included in the room hire.
-If you want to change the set-up during the day, there will be an extra fee of $100 per change over.
+If you want to change the set-up on or during the day, there will be an extra fee of $100 per change over.